AshFitz/Matching-Pairs-Game/README.md

     * I want the user to have fun while testing their memory.
     * I want the game to be interactive.
     * I want the user to play the game multiple times.
+    * I want to have an easy to digest interface for the user.

 * As a site user:
     * I want to be able to test my memory in an enjoyable way.